Basic styling

 Rendered image

-Of course, there are lots of other cool properties that can be set, so feel free to dive into Reference and explore them!
+Of course, there are lots of other cool properties that can be set, so feel free to dive into Official Reference and explore them!